Singing Therapy for Aphasia: How to Recover Communication Skills

 melodic intonation therapy for aphasia provides hope for recovery

-After a stroke, about 20% of survivors experience a communication disorder called aphasia.
-It is characterized by difficulties producing or understanding language.
-Interestingly enough, individuals who cannot speak fluently, or at all, after stroke are often still able to sing.
-It’s suggested that participating in singing therapy for aphasia may help individuals develop their ability to speak again.
+About 20% of stroke survivors experience a communication disorder called aphasia, characterized by difficulties producing or understanding language.
+However, individuals who cannot speak fluently, or at all, are often still able to sing.
+Participating in singing therapy for aphasia may help individuals to retrain their ability to speak.

-To help you understand how singing therapy may help individuals with aphasia regain their language skills, this article will discuss:
+To understand how singing therapy for aphasia may help individuals like you regain language skills, this article will discuss:

 Which Part of the Brain is Affected by Aphasia?